 In this video he explains how he got through some of the initial hurdles, how he has benefitted from sharing, and why he thinks it is important for teachers to get involved in the ever growing education community online.

-1:1 AfL BETT blogging blogs business child centered Child centered learning coding collaboration computing CPD curriculum design edtech education Finland Google google docs ICT ideas independent learning ite ITT leadership learning literacy Maths negotiated learning nesta NQT pedagogy PGCE questioning questions reflection skills social media startup weekend teachmeet technology thinking Twitter university writing
+1:1 AfL BETT blogging blogs business Child centered learning coding collaboration computing CPD curriculum design edtech education Finland Google google docs higher education ICT ideas independent learning ite ITT leadership learning literacy Maths negotiated learning nesta NQT pedagogy PGCE questioning questions reflection skills social media startup weekend teachmeet technology thinking Twitter university writing